-Ensure you have read the contest rules before registering and that your team is eligible to take part.
+Ensure you have read the contest rules prior to registering and that your team is eligible to take part.
 The Contest Rules are the terms and conditions of the contest.
 By submitting an application to enter, applicants will be deemed to have declared themselves in accordance with these terms and conditions, and in acceptance of the Contest Rules.

 How to enter

 Entry for the contest is online.
 Applicants will be asked to provide:

 - Staff supervisor name and contact details (email, phone)

 - A declaration of agreement to abide by the contest rules (as detailed on the contest website)

 Please note that team member names will be requested only after selected teams are announced.